Brandon Lowe Player Props: Rays vs. Braves

-The Tampa Bay Rays and Brandon Lowe, who went 2-for-3 with two doubles and two RBI last time in action, battle Charlie Morton and the Atlanta Braves at Tropicana Field, Friday at 6:40 PM ET.
+The Tampa Bay Rays, including Brandon Lowe (.375 on-base percentage in past 10 games, 62 points above season-long percentage), battle starter Spencer Strider and the Atlanta Braves at Tropicana Field, Saturday at 7:15 PM ET.

-In his last game, he racked up two extra-base hits (2-for-3 with two doubles and two RBI) against the Phillies.
+In his most recent game, he reached base in both of his plate appearances against the Braves.

 Brandon Lowe Game Info & Props vs. the Braves